 - Brief history of offshore wind in the GB

 - Technologies involved (wind turbines, offshore substation etc)

 - Classification of transmission works

-- Overview of the connection application process and the Connection Infrastructure and Options Note (CION)
+- An overview of Operational notification compliance process (ONCP) and Options Note (CION)

 - User commitments (underwriting transmission works)

 Course duration: 1.5 days.